dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 \textrm{Max.
 Memory Bandwidth} = \textrm{Data Rate } \times \textrm{ Bytes per cycle }
 $$

-For example, for a single-channel DDR4 configuration, with the data rate of 2400 MT/s and 64 bits (8 bytes) can be transferred each memory cycle, the maximum bandwidth equals `2400 * 8 = 19.2 GB/s`.
+For example, for a single-channel DDR4 configuration with a data rate of 2400 MT/s and 64 bits (8 bytes) per transfer, the maximum bandwidth equals `2400 * 8 = 19.2 GB/s`.
 Dual-channel or dual memory controller setups double the bandwidth to 38.4 GB/s.
 Remember though, those numbers are theoretical maximums that assume that a data transfer will occur at each memory clock cycle, which in fact never happens in practice.
 So, when measuring actual memory speed, you will always see a value lower than the maximum theoretical transfer bandwidth.

 To enable multi-channel configuration, you need to have a CPU and motherboard that support such an architecture and install an even number of identical memory modules in the correct memory slots on the motherboard.
 The quickest way to check the setup on Windows is by running a hardware identification utility like `CPU-Z` or `HwInfo`; on Linux, you can use the `dmidecode` command.
 Alternatively, you can run memory bandwidth benchmarks like Intel MLC or Stream.